anshbansal/im-metaprogramming-Sep-15/README.md

 ---
 - Recommended to use gvm for groovy and gradle installation.
 Installation/Use instructions are at http://gvmtool.net/
 - The versions specified are the version with which this has been created.
 You can use newer versions but be aware that they have not been tested.

+Steps to use this repository
+---
+- Clone this repo
+- Go to the directory
+- Run "gradle idea"
+- Import project via Intellij Idea

+Steps to run test
+---
+To run a test use "gradle test -Pnum=<exercise-num>". e.g. for running tests for exercise 1 it needs to be "gradle test -Pnum=1"